 Liz and Nicky have very different communication styles.
 In Nicky's terms, Liz is a gifted communicator, comfortable in asserting herself in a medical environment.
 Nicky, who is more introverted, describes herself as being 'not particularly good at that sort of thing'.
 Liz feels that Kim has created an environment in which she can fully express her professional capabilities.
 Nicky also feels that, although much of her communication and recommendations take place on a one-on-one basis: she will talk to Kim or Liz privately.
 Her recommendations are often fed through to the team via a mediator, especially if there are a number of medical people present.
-Both Liz's (very direct) and Nicky's (more indirect) individually preferred styles of communication structures within the team.
+Both Liz's (very direct) and Nicky's (more indirect) individually preferred styles of communication are accommodated and enabled thanks to the flexibility of communication structures within the team.